Home » Koh Mak » Activities

 Down by the sea at Ao Nid next door to Koh Mak Seafood, you’ll find a terrific little cooking school, Smile, where Leng runs twice daily classes (morning or evening) from 1,500bt per person for 4 dishes.

-Over on Ao Kao Beach, Phoenix Muay Thai training gym sits under the trees up by the main road, sessions from 500bt for group or 1,000bt for private.
-Or head down to Ao Kao White Sand Beach Resort itself for a game of tennis or badminton.
+Over on Ao Kao Beach, Phoenix Muay Thai training gym sits under the trees up by the main road, 90 minute sessions at 08.30 and 16.00, 500bt for the group or 1,200bt for 60 minutes, private one-on-one.

-Opposite Hanoi House on the back road from Ao Kao Beach up to Good Time Sports Resort, you could play the unique sport of disc golf course over 9 ‘holes’.
-If no one is there, ask at Dara Villa which is near the Island Shop and Q Bar for details.
+Opposite Hanoi House on the back road from Ao Kao Beach up to Good Time Sports Resort, you could play the unique sport of disc golf course over 9 ‘holes’ – 200bt per person.

 Return to Koh Mak Island Guide